-4.5.2 Development requirements
+4.4.4 Development requirements

-Tract area: Area B/Campus Parking shall encompass the following, as indicated on the Redevelopment Subzones Map (Figure 6): all lots within Montclair Blocks 4213 and 4207 contained within the Redevelopment Plan Area; Glen Ridge Block 91; and the vacated right-of-ways associated with a portion of George Street and all of Sherwood Street.
+Tract area: Area B/Campus Parking shall encompass the following, as indicated on the Redevelopment Subzones Map (Figure 6) i: all lots within Montclair Blocks 4213 and 4207 contained within the Redevelopment Plan Area; Glen Ridge Block 91; and the right-of-ways associated with a portion of George Street and all of Sherwood Street.

-Min. building setback
+Min. building setback:

+From Highland Ave. and George St. 40 feet

+From Sherwood Street o feet

-From Bay St. and Highland Ave.
-20 feet
+From Bay St. 20 feet

 From residential properties 40 feet

 From non-residential properties 20 feet

 From public property or rail ROW o feet

-Max.
-Building height: 6 stories, or 70 feet, excluding screened roof structures housing mechanical or electrical equipment, provided the total floor area of such structures does not exceed one third of the floor area immediately below and provided the height of the screened roof structure equipment does not exceed ten feet.
+Max. building height: 6 stories, or 70 feet Building height step-backs: For all buildings except parking structures, the building shall step back in height 10 feet at 3 stories and 15 feet at 5 stories.
+Rooftop Equipment Roof structures housing mechanical or electrical equipment shall be located in the center of the building, shall be appropriately screened and are excluded from the height calculation, provided the total floor area of such structures do not exceed one quarter of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.
 Development Intensity (for entire Area B tract, excluding George Street if maintained as a public right-of-way): Max.
 Impervious coverage: 75% Min.
-Landscape Buffer / Parking setba ck: From Bay Street Maintain previously approved.
-See existing buffer area photo below.
-From Highland Avenue 5 feet, except that the setback must average at least 7.5 feet along the length of Highland Avenue from the intersection of Bay Street to the intersection of Walnut Crescent/Bay Ave.
+Landscape Buffer / Parking setback: From Bay Street Maintain previously approved.
+From Walnut Crescent (from Bay Ave. to George Street) An average of 7.5 feet.
+From Highland Avenue Maintain previously approved.
 From Claremont Ave.
 Starting at the westerly side property line that adjoins adjacent Lot 13 within Block 4213, the setback shall be equal to the distance of the setback on adjacent Lot 13, as measured from that dwelling's porch to the Claremont Ave.
 ROW line.
 The landscaped buffer may taper down to a minimum of 15 feet at the easterly side line of original Lot 11 within Block 4213 (essentially, the mid-point of the ROW line, where Claremont Ave. meets Walnut Crescent.)

-From Walnut Crescent (from intersections with Claremont Ave. and Highland Ave.)
-15 feet From any residential property line within Montclair Block 4213 10 feet From any residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new parking areas From non-residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new parking areas.
-Per the Montclair Townshin Zoning Board of Adjustment 1984 Site Plan approval for the
+From George Street (Block 4213) 7.5 feet From George Street (Block 4207) Maintain previously approved, or 7.5 feet for new or expanded parking areas.
+From Sherwood Street: Maintain previously approved, or o feet.
+From any residential property line within Montclair Block 4213 10 feet From any residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new or expanded parking areas From non-residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new or expanded parking areas.

-\star Per the Montclair Township Zoning Board of Adjustment 1984 Site Plan approval for the construction of the Parking Garage
+Montclair Township Zoning Board of Adjustment 1984 Site Plan approval for the construction of the Parking Garage

-9 Buffer May Taper to 15 Feet beyond Lot 11 in Block 4213 ain existing setback of Legend elling on Lot 13 in Block 421 hrough Lot 11 in Block 4213 Redevelopment Area Buildable Area under Required Setbacks $q{V{\mathcal{O}}}$ Parking Setback/Landscape Buffers Block 4213 Lot 11 Building Setback Requirements shown in yellow text.
-Avg.
-7.5 Foot Buffer Block 4213 Data provided by the New Jersey Office of GIS.
-Lot 13 Digital parcel data based upon Township Tax Maps.
-Prepared April 2016 by the Montclair Township Dept. of Planning & Community Development. e S 10 Foot Buffer Approx. Buildable Area: 33,445.90 Sq.
-Ft.
-Maintain Existing Buffe aintain Existing Buffe 40 Feet 10 Foot Buffer Avg.
-7.5 Foot Buffer Approx. Buildable Area: 122,326.80 Sq.
-Ft.
-Existina Buffe
+C 7.
+Buffer May Taper to 15 Feet Aaintain existing setback o Legend nd Lot 11 in Block 4213 ng on Lot 13 in Block 421 igh Lot 11 in Block 4213 Redevelopment Area ay Av Buildable Area under Required Setbacks Block 4213 Parking Setback/Landscape Buffers Lot 11 7.5 Foot Building Setback Requirements shown in yellow text.
+Buffer Block 4213 Lot 13 Data provided by the New Jersey Office of GIS.
+Digital parcel data based upon Township Tax Maps.
+Prepared April 2016 by the Montclair Township Dept. of Planning & Community Development.
+10 Foot Buffer S Open Space Area Block 4207 Maintain Existing Buffer Lot 31 ntain Existing Buff Inen Snace A 7.5 Foot Buffe 40 Feet Maintain Existi Buffe Maintain Existing Buffer Approx. Buildable Area: 114,442.63 Sq.
+Ft. ain Existing Buffe

-Figure 8: Area B Development Requirements
+Figure 8: Area B Development Requirements, if residential use remains at 32 Sherwood Avenue